 If you are starting up a business and decide to recruit staff you must register for PAYE and PRSI with the Revenue Commissioners.
 You can find information about your obligations and duties as an employer and what are the rights of employees on selfemployedsupports.ie.
 There is a guide for employers who are starting a new business with a paid employee (pdf).
 You can also read our documents on topics such as the minimum wage, social insurance (PRSI), leave and health and safety.

-There is more information in our documents on becoming self-employed and closing or selling a business.
+You can find more information in our documents on becoming self-employed and closing or selling a business.
 General information for doing business is available on pointofsinglecontact.ie.
 Other sources include: the guide to self-employment, Toil and Trouble (pdf); Financial Support for Irish Business (pdf) and a leaflet on starting your own business (pdf) published by the Irish National Organisation of the Unemployed.

 Your Local Enterprise Office provides information, training, advice and financial support to small businesses.

 Enterprise Ireland is an Irish Government agency which is responsible for the development of Irish industry.
 It provides advice and financial support to High Potential Start-Up (HPSU) businesses.
 You can find information about starting a new business on its website.